AU-Master-Thesis/thesis/sections/3-methodology/study-1/language.typ

 ==== Why was Rust chosen?

 The software for #gbpplanner is implemented in the C++ programming language@gbpplanner-code.
-A language widelyused in robotics and scientific simulations due to its capabilities to compile to very efficient machine code.
-C++ supports high-level programming structures such as templates and generic programming with little to no performance cost.
+A language widely used in robotics and scientific simulations due to its capabilities to compile to very efficient machine code.
+C++ supports high-level programming structures such as templates and generic programming with little to no performance cost.
 A property referred to as zero cost abstractions@tour-of-cpp.
 Manual memory management is used instead garbage collection, ensuring predictable latency.
 A hard requirement in many real-time systems.
 To better understand the algorithm and validate it works across different programming languages and are not dependant on features exclusive to C++ the Rust programming language was used instead for redevelopment.
 Rust oﬀers performance qualities compa- rable to C++, making it suitable for similar domains: